 Our developers have been focused on making fundamental workflow improvements to Enscape during 2022, advancing forward with real-time visualization for Mac and working to enable Enscape compatibility within V-Ray.
 Here’s a recap of the new features and updates we’ve introduced.

 Our first release of the year, Enscape 3.3, included the introduction of site context and alpha channel exports, simple material replacement within the Enscape Material Editor, and transparent materials in reflections.
 We continued to build on our extensive asset library with 280 new education-themed assets, plus support was released for SketchUp 2022, Revit 2023, and the Japanese language.

 In July came Enscape 3.4.
 This update focused on delivering workflow improvements requested by our community of users.
 Categories were added to the Custom Asset Library, and it was made possible to set, save, and replicate sun positions in Enscape views.
 In addition, we created over 200 new interior design assets and 52 new materials, released support for Archicad 26 and the Chinese (Simplified) language.

 Enscape for Mac

-Next, Enscape for Mac made its way onto the architectural visualization scene with initial support for SketchUp 2021 and 2022.
+Next, Enscape for Mac made its way onto the architectural visualization scene with initial support for SketchUp 2021 and 2022 (and now SketchUp 2023 is supported).
 Rest assured, we are working hard to provide support for all of our design applications in 2023!
 To keep up with our progress, sign up for our dedicated Enscape for Mac mailing list.